 - For the first time snorkeler, select protected bays where you can snorkel straight from the beach.

-- For the scuba diver, you could bring your own gear or rent it from the dive shop (you will need to provide a copy of your qualifications).
+- For the scuba diver, you could bring your own gear, rent it from the dive shop or organise a rendezvous dive (you will need to provide a copy of your qualifications).

 - The on-board copy of the cruising guide, ‘100 Magic Miles’, lists dive and snorkel sites.